dora-metrics/pelorus/docs/dashboards/SoftwareDeliveryPerformance.md

 The exporters are only responsible for gathering data about individual events.
 Before the dashboard consumes them, we perform some aggregation calculations in a set of [PrometheusRules](https://github.com/konveyor/pelorus/blob/master/charts/deploy/templates/prometheus-rules.yaml).
 This converts individual `failure_creation_timestamp` and `deploy_time` data points into the following metric:

-* `fr:change_failure_rate` - A ratio of the number of failed changes to the total number of changes to the system.
+* `sdp:change_failure_rate` - A ratio of the number of failed changes to the total number of changes to the system.

 The dashboard then displays this metric over the selected time range, as well as a compares it to the previous time range.